Dicee/algorithmicProblems/README.md

 algorithmicProblems
 ===================

 Some solutions of algorithmic problems in Scala and Java.
-The problems come from CodinGame and Project Euler.
+The problems come from CodinGame, Project Euler and Codility.

 Links
 ===================